chalatz/tours/pages/tours/driving/rhodes-wine-tours-wineries-greece.md

 - text: |-
     **CAVA STAFYLOS**

     Once we arrive at Embona village we visit the Cava Stafylos, then you can taste some of the stylish original wines and liqueurs made by Logothetis family, Giannis and Andonis (Father and Son).
-Their winery is only three years old, but the family's experience with the wines began about three generations ago and they still make their own wines to these days.
+Their winery is only five years old, but the family's experience with the wines began about three generations ago and they still make their own wines to these days.
 Their plan is to produce high quality wines in affordable prices.
 You can also taste Olive Oil, Honey and deferent Spices.
   gallery:
   - thumb: "./img/Tour5/thumb-stafylos-1.jpg"
     href: "./img/Tour5/stafylos-1.jpg"